TurboVega/agon-vdp/src/src/otf_mode.md

 so that it can draw them repeatedly, without being told to do so by the BASIC (EZ80) application.
 Since the ESP32 holds the primitives in RAM, they can easily be manipulated (e.g., moved), without sending all of the information required to recreate them across the serial channel.
-VDP-GL already does something similar with bitmaps and sprites, but not with simpler primitives such as lines and triangles.
+VDP-GL already does something similar with bitmaps and sprites, but as a Fab-GL derivative, not with simpler primitives such as lines and triangles.
+However, enhancements are in the works that allow VDP-GL to create buffered commands, so that it can replay them without a large data transfer.

 When primitives are no longer needed by the BASIC application, they may be deleted.
 Deleting a group primitive will delete its children, too, reducing the number of serial commands required to delete